 Forget virtual reality, augmented reality, and simulated reality.
 This is reality reality.
 RoboKai is a super fun way to engage with other kids without a screen between them.
 It's hands-on, brain-on fun.

 Jason McGarvey is RoboKai's co-founder, director, and head coach.
 He has been coaching youth robotics teams at the local, state, and world championship levels since 2015.
 He started RoboKai in 2019 as a way to help more kids explore their passion for STEM.

-Mike Hallock-Solomon is RoboKai's co-founder and chief game designer.
+Mike Hallock-Solomon is RoboKai's co-founder and resident spreadsheet wizard.
 He started coaching competitive youth robotics teams in 2013 and, with his wife, founded the nonprofit RVA Robotics, which has served as the Central Virginia event partner for the international VEX Robotics Competition.

-Cameron Biringer is RoboKai's assistant coach.
-He helps members solve problems and stay focused while running competition matches and maintaining a fun atmosphere.
-When he's not at RoboKai, he is attending classes at John Tyler Community College, sculpting Warhammer 40k models, and working on his own 30-lb. combat robot.
+Cameron Biringer helps members solve problems and stay focused while refereeing games and maintaining a fun vibe.
+When he's not at RoboKai, he attends classes at John Tyler Community College, sculpts Warhammer models, and works on his own combat robot.

 Joey Jackson is a fifth grade science teacher for Richmond Public Schools.
 With a mechanical background, he learned ways of integrating and applying STEM concepts into the elementary curriculum.
 He is married to a fabulous special education teacher, has two children, and is constantly looking for new and creative ways to apply Science, Technology, Engineering, and Math into his classroom.